Robert Booth Nichols

 Robert Booth Nichols was an American businessman, part-time actor, and alleged intelligence operative.
-Throughout his life, Nichols was associated with various clandestine activities and maintained connections with high-level government officials, leading to speculations about his involvement in covert operations and alleged conspiracies such as Iran–Contra, the Inslaw affair, CIA drug trafficking, the 1980 October Surprise and the death of Danny Casolaro.
+Throughout his life, Nichols was associated with various clandestine activities and maintained connections with high-level government officials, leading to speculation about his involvement in covert operations and alleged conspiracies such as Iran–Contra, the Inslaw affair, CIA drug trafficking, the 1980 October Surprise and the death of Danny Casolaro.

 Early life

 Born in Los Angeles, California, Nichols graduated from Hollywood Professional School and furthered his education at Glendale Junior College, before leaving college and working for a security alarm company in Hawaii and later in Glendale, California for a construction company.
 Around this time, he was recruited by “parties that claimed to be with or stated they were with U.S. intelligence”, who gave him protection and immunity from federal law.

 Business activities

 Robert Booth Nichols was the founder of Meridian International Logistics, a weapons dealer and logistics company.
 The company allegedly served as a front for clandestine activities, including intelligence operations, weapons smuggling and financial dealings connected to organized crime and the drug trade.
-Nichols worked with Wackenhut to arm the Contras in Nicaragua on the Cabarzon Reservation.
+Nichols worked with Wackenhut to arm the Contras in Nicaragua on the Cabazon Reservation.
 In 1981, a man named Fred Alvarez and two others died on the reservation in an unsolved murder case.
 Michael Riconosciuto, who was the vice president of Meridian Arms, confessed to have transformed the PROMIS software stolen from Inslaw into spyware.

 Robert Booth Nichols was a member of the board of directors of the company FIDCO from the late 1970s to the early 1980s.
 In 1992 he founded the company Pacific Rim Services.

-According to FBI agent Thomas Gate, he was the business partner of mobster Sam Giancana and possibly connected to the Yakuza in Hawaii.
+According to FBI agent Thomas Gate, he was the business partner of mobster Sam Giancana and possibly connected to the yakuza in Hawaii.